5E7EN/twrp_e4810/README.md

 TWRP device tree for the Kyocera E4810 (Extreme)

-NOTE: To use the generated boot.img without issues, your bootloader must be unlocked!
+NOTE: To use the generated boot.img without issues, your bootloader must be unlocked.
 There are guides for that on the internet for this particular device.

 # Building TWRP